 Linguistics is the study of the ways humans communicate.

 The native language diversity of the West Coast is unparalleled by any other region of the United States leading ethnographers to document these languages alongside other information about the cultural heritage of the tribes in this region.
 These early efforts to document California languages are leading to language revitalization efforts within many native communities, including the Chumash in the Santa Barbara region.
 The Museum participates in this effort by making these resources available to native groups and offering meeting spaces for language revitalization classes.

 The linguistic holdings at the Museum include sound recordings, field notes, and manuscripts highlighting Native American groups in California, particularly the Chumash.
 For more information on these resources please visit our Research Archives page.

 Physical anthropology is the biological and behavioral study of humans, exploring human health, ancestry, evolution, and adaptation.

-This has long been a research focus of the Anthropology Department since the discovery of Arlington Springs Man, the oldest human remains in all of North America, in 1959 by our second Curator of Anthropology Phil C. Orr at Arlington Springs on Santa Rosa Island.
+This has long been a research focus of the Anthropology Department beginning with the appointment of our first curator, David Banks Rogers, in 1929.
+The discovery of Arlington Springs Man, representing the oldest human remains in all of North America, in 1959 was made by our second Curator of Anthropology Phil C. Orr on Santa Rosa Island.
 Today our staff continues to study how this individual fits in to the greater picture of human migration to the Americas.